Skip to content

 Pinkish flowers of showy milkweed (Asclepias speciosa).

-Showy Milkweed (Asclepias speciosa) with Pink Flowers — Matt Lavin from Bozeman, Montana, USA, CC BY-SA 2.0, via Wikimedia Commons
+Flowers of Showy Milkweed (Asclepias speciosa) — Matt Lavin from Bozeman, Montana, USA, CC BY-SA 2.0, via Wikimedia Commons

 Pinkish-white flowers of showy milkweed (Asclepias speciosa).